Council tax arrears

 |17 for first £2,860 and 50 for remainder

 The deduction rates for attachment of earnings orders made in Wales between 1 April 2007 and 31 March 2022 are the same as those shown in the Deductions from net monthly income in England table.

 What can I do about an attachment of earnings order?

-Some employers can be annoyed at the inconvenience of making the deductions.
+Some employers can be annoyed at the inconvenience of making deductions from earnings.
 In some jobs, being in debt may be a disciplinary offence.
-If you are in a job handling money, a deduction from earnings could put your job at risk.
+For example, if you are in a job handling money, a deduction from earnings could put your job at risk.
 Check your contract of employment.
-You may want to use this as a negotiation tactic.
-Explain to the council that if they do a deduction from earnings you may lose your job and then they will get even less money.
+If the attachment of earnings order could put your job at risk, you may want to use this as a negotiation tactic.
+Explain to the council that if they do a deduction from earnings, you may lose your job and then they will get less money.